AhmetYusufSEYMEN/AhmetYusufSEYMEN/README.md

 <h1 align="left">Hi 👋, I'm Yusuf</h1>
-<h3 align="left">    I have provided the necessary infrastructure to be an Android developer with the trainings I have completed and the applications I have developed.
+<h3 align="left">\tI have provided the necessary infrastructure to be an Android developer with the trainings I have completed and the applications I have developed.
 I know that my ability to find solutions to problems, my high level of motivation and being suitable for teamwork will take me one step ahead.
 I believe that I will be effective in business life, adapt to developments, and achieve great things with my enthusiasm and excitement.
 I dream of winning and living a better tomorrow with the new knowledge and experience I have gained in the coming years.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmetyusufseymen&label=Profile%20views&color=0e75b6&style=flat" alt="ahmetyusufseymen" /> </p>